phanthaiduong22/trailing-spaces/README.md

 <!-- Plugin description -->
 # Trailing Spaces

+highlight trailing spaces and delete them in a flash!

+This plugin is inspired by the [Trailing Space](https://github.com/shardulm94/vscode-trailingspaces) extension for Visual Studio Code and the [Trailing Space](https://github.com/SublimeText/TrailingSpaces) for Sublime Text.

 ## Synopsis

 Jetbrains provides a way to automate deletion of trailing spaces in setting.
 Depending on your settings, it may be more handy to just highlight them and/or delete them by hand, at any time.
 This plugin provides just that, and a lot of options to fine-tune the way you want to decimate trailing spaces.